-If you want to do a project that could potentially be selected to advance to the St. Louis Area Science Fair at Queeny, you can compete for close to $40,000 in special awards, ribbons, and scholarships.
+NO-JUDGED: If you want to do a project that could potentially be selected to advance to St. Louis Area Science Fair at Queeny, you can compete for close to $40,000 in special awards, ribbons, and scholarships.

 If Queeny isn’t your goal, you’ve got a little more freedom.
 You still prepare an electronic project, but you don’t need to feel under pressure to meet all the needed requirements.
 You decide – this is supposed to be FUN!!